aau-giraf/.github/profile/README.md

-# GIRAF - An app for autistic children
+# GIRAF - Graphical Interface Resource for Autistic Folks

 This is the GitHub organization hosting the different repositories for the applications in GIRAF.